 nah, because there is no 27 o'clock, we should convert it to more rational form: 1 day + 03:55:40 UTC.
 So now the date and time of eclipse is June 25, 2029 + 1 day + 03:55:40 = June 26, 2029 at 03:55:40.This is only a rough estimation for the time, because we don't count the effect of tidal forces between sun, earth, and moon, the effect from nutation of moon, radius of earth and earth's atmospheric aberration.
 But remember that our calculation from Saros cycle alone is accurate to the hour.

-115 degrees, 55 minutes, 12 seconds farther west.
+For the location, each lunar eclipse separated by 1 Saros cycle will move 115 degrees, 55 minutes, 12 seconds farther west.
 This June 15, 2011 eclipse will be visible throughout East Asia, India, Australia.
 After one Saros cycle or at June 26, 2029, the central of visibility of total lunar eclipse will move to South America, Antarctica, West Africa.
 Then after one Saros cycle, or total lunar eclipse of July 7, 2047, the central of visibility will be Pacific Ocean and Australia, and so on.

 For the kind of lunar eclipse that would be happen, we can use the standard regression of node every Saros cycle: 0,4779 degrees each cycle.
 Taking June 15, 2011 total lunar eclipse which node is located after the umbral center, and the umbra which is about 2000 km wide (and the revolution of earth made the time taken by umbra to cover the moon will be slightly longer), we can predict that total eclipses for this saros serial still persist well slight after 2100.